 Here are some of the Wahoo ELEMNT BOLT v1 alternatives worth considering.

-- Wahoo ELEMNT BOLT v2 is the improved version of the BOLT v1.
-It comes with a colored display and full on-device navigation.
-Read my in-depth BOLT v2 review for more info.
+- Wahoo ELEMNT BOLT v2 is an improved version of the BOLT v1.
+It has a colored display and full on-device navigation.
+Read my in-depth BOLT v2 review for more information.

 - Wahoo ELEMNT ROAM has a larger display and full on-device navigation.
 Read my in-depth ROAM review for more info.